florian-suen/subsequent-sphere/README.md

 # Personal Website

-Welcome to the repository for my personal website/portfolio.
+Welcome to the repository for my personal website.
 This site showcases my work, skills, and blog posts.

 ## 🚀 Features